malramsay64/phd-thesis/planning/structure.md

 - Correct crystal structure
     - Clustering analysis
     - packing analysis
+- Instead refocus on crystal growth

+- What happens when they melt
 - polymorphic stability

-- Machine Learning is necessary for crystal detection
-    - Solid state phase transition
+    - Unusual behaviour of p2gg => solid state phase transition
-    - comparison with existing methods
+    - pg => asymmetric growth
+        - Observed in other materials
+        - Density difference

+- An estimation of the melting point
+    - Needed for melting models
+    - Timescale
+    - Estimation => upper bound
+    - estimation of spinodal point

 - Melting rates
-    - Proportional to characteristic dynamic quantity
-- An estimation of the melting point
+    - Measured rates of melting

+    - Modelling with different methods
+        - Fit Turnbull model
+        - Fit Wilson--Frenkel model
+        - Fit SEDF model

+- Why is melting so slow?
+    - Comparison to other materials
+        - OTP
+        - LJ

     - Defect creation and propagation
         - What different types of defects look like
         - How the crystal handles defects
-- Melting rate behaviour
-    - Why is crystallisation so slow

     - Solid state behaviour
         - How this motion compares to the melting rate
         - Defects are important in mobility

 - What can defects tell us about melting/growth
 - Is this a pathological property of 2D systems